colezmann/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 0x00.
 Python - Hello World

-This repository holds solutions to tasks for the aforementioned project.
+This directory holds solutions to tasks for the above-named project.